Calliostoma trachystum

 Calliostoma trachystum is a species of sea snail, a marine gastropod mollusk in the family Calliostomatidae.

 Description

 The height of the shell attains 2.5 mm.

 Distribution

 This species occurs in the Atlantic Ocean off Georgia, USA, at a depth of about 800 m.

+Movement

+This species like other snails moves by mucus mediated gliding, which means the snails secretes a layer of mucus then its foot contracts in ripple formations—similar to ones in digestion—to propel.

+Feeding

+This species is a predator on sessile prey.